Chamour15/alx-low_level_programming/0x0E-structures_typedef/README.md

 4-3.
 Outside of a dog, a book is a man's best friend.
 Inside of a dog it's too dark to read new type dog_t as a new name for the type struct dog.

+5-4.
+A door is what a dog is perpetually on the wrong side of function that creates a new dog.

+Prototype: dog_t *new_dog(char *name, float age, char *owner);
+You have to store a copy of name and owner
+Return NULL if the function fails